razgraf/razgraf/README.md

 I'm Razvan Gabriel ([@razgraf](https://x.com/razgraf)).

-I've spent the last few years designing and engineering products in web3.
+I've spent the last 11+ years designing and engineering products in web3.

 ### About ⭐